The Jerusalem Council: The Second Serious Error of the Apostles

 Galatian 2.1-10 is the Council of Jerusalem of Acts 15

-One of the elements which must be considered is whether the account Luke recorded in Acts chapter 15 is the same event as recorded by the Apostle Paul in Galatians chapter 2.
+One of the elements which must be considered in this discussion of the Council in Jerusalem is whether the account Luke recorded in Acts chapter 15 is the same event as recorded by the Apostle Paul in Galatians chapter 2.

 My position in this series is that Galatian 2.1-10, the Apostle Paul’s record of the Council of Jerusalem, is the same as that event recorded by Luke in Acts Chapter 15.